icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-prayertimes-api](https://github.com/WurshaApps/ngx-prayertimes-api) - An Angular API client for [Prayer Times API](https://aladhan.com/prayer-times-api).
 * [frxjs-Ngx-Timeline](https://github.com/emanuelefricano93/frxjs-Ngx-Timeline) - This library allows you to integrate a timeline in your Angular app.
 * [angular-wheel-date-picker](https://github.com/maryland09/angular-wheel-date-picker) - A date picker component for Angular applications that features a scrollable wheel interface similar to native mobile date pickers.
+* [ngx-daterangepicker-pro](https://github.com/Abhinavgaur01/ngx-daterangepicker-pro-demo) - A powerful, customizable Angular date range picker built with Angular 17+ and [Day.js](https://github.com/iamkun/dayjs).
+* [ngx-custom-daterangepicker](https://github.com/nedpuganti/ngx-custom-daterangepicker) - An Angular date range picker component with advanced functionality and Material Design support.
+It allows for easy date range selection with customizable options and is simple to integrate.

 #### DOM